rust-lang/rfcs/text/3502-cargo-script.md

 directory, both in terms of the number of files (which can slow things down) and in terms of file size on Windows.

-This might also make shell completion of `cargo` noiser than what we have today with third-part plugins.
+This might also make shell completion of `cargo` noisier than what we have today with third-part plugins.

 > Disposition: Deferred and we'll re-evaluate based on feedback